 How much kale seed do you get?
 That entirely depends on how many seed stocks your plant sends up and how much seed you take time to save.
 We’ve saved hundreds of seed from one plant.
 Needless to say, you will probably have enough for most backyard gardening purposes.

 You will have copious amounts of seed so make sure you have paper envelopes and/or glass jars handy to store and label the seed.
 Ideally, you would be taking generous seed samples from multiple of the best plants you have in order to preserve beautiful biodiversity.
 If you’re like me, you’ll just thank your lucky stars that you remembered to save out even one or two plants for seeds as you ravenously consumed every kale leaf in sight the season before.

 Like I said, kale will cross pollinate with other brassicas and, therefore, with itself.
 My Vates flowered later than my Red Russian so I’m hoping I didn’t cross too badly, if at all.

-Seed saving is something I’m still learning to do even after several years of practice and it’s one more thing to factor into the planning of the garden.
+Seed saving is something I’m still learning to do even after several years of practice.
+It’s also one more thing to factor into the planning of the garden each year.
 Much like a plant, sometimes I thrive and sometimes my brain wilts.

-As far as the varieties go, of the two, I liked the Vates the best: great flavor, tidy leaves, not too much curling/ruffling, hardy and pretty.
+As far as the varieties go, of the two, I liked the Vates the best.
+Vates has great flavor, tidy leaves, not too much curling/ruffling, is hardy and pretty.

-The Red Russian was also very hardy and had lovely red undertones but it wasn’t quite as good in salads because it’s a little on the tough side when raw.
+The Red Russian was also very hardy and had lovely red undertones.
+However, it wasn’t quite as good in salads because it’s a little on the tough side when raw.
 I’m saving the seed, though, because in stir fries and soups it was yummy.
 The Scotch is a great one, too, and so is the Dinosaur kale.
 Basically, I haven’t met a kale I didn’t like.